philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.2.2 =
+Fixes a bug where the content editor would break in custom post types.

 = 2.2.1 =
 Fixes a bug introduced in v2.2 when using the scroll and openfirst setting together.